 - Fight against corruption and money laundering;

-- Accelerate regional integration by promoting the harmonization of monetary, trade and investment between states.
+- Accelerate regional integration by promoting the harmonization of monetary, trade, and investment between states.

 The e-governance and e-governance services is a holistic concept that defines and assesses the impact that information technology and communication have on government practices and relations between government and society as a whole.
-The e-governance not only supports improved access to information and political processes but also an approach called participatory fundamentally change the relationship between government and society.
+The e-governance not only supports improved access to information and political processes but also an approach called participatory fundamentally changes the relationship between government and society.